Skip to main content

 • have a family history of kidney stones

-• have had several kidney or urinary infections
+• had several kidney infections or UTIs

 Medicines that increase your risk of kidney stones